rewgs/reaper-configs/README.md

         └── REAPER
 ```

 Any given config can be made active by symlinking its `REAPER` directory to the appropriate location, depending on your OS.
+If you'd like, you can use my [`ReaConfig`](https://github.com/rewgs/reaconfig) tool to help you do just that (in addition to all sorts of other tasks related to Reaper config management).